 This Monday night routine nourishes and feeds me, even as it summons the ache I know too well.
 He is not my son.
 She is not my daughter.
 I am their auntie.

-Sharing over at A Deeper Family today.
-Head on over to read the rest.
+This post was originally published at A Deeper Family today.
+Head over to read it there.